Propranolol

-Propranolol, sold under the brand name Inderal among others, is a medication of the beta blocker class.
-It is used to treat high blood pressure, a number of types of irregular heart rate, thyrotoxicosis, capillary hemangiomas, performance anxiety, and essential tremors, as well to prevent migraine headaches, and to prevent further heart problems in those with angina or previous heart attacks.
-It can be taken by mouth or by injection into a vein.
-The formulation that is taken by mouth comes in short-acting and long-acting versions.
-Propranolol appears in the blood after 30 minutes and has a maximum effect between 60 and 90 minutes when taken by mouth.
+Propranolol is a medication of the beta blocker class.
+It is used to treat high blood pressure, some types of irregular heart rate, thyrotoxicosis, capillary hemangiomas, akathisia, performance anxiety, and essential tremors, as well as to prevent migraine headaches, and to prevent further heart problems in those with angina or previous heart attacks.
+It can be taken orally, rectally, or by intravenous injection.
+The formulation that is taken orally comes in short-acting and long-acting versions.
+Propranolol appears in the blood after 30 minutes and has a maximum effect between 60 and 90 minutes when taken orally.

 Common side effects include nausea, abdominal pain, and constipation.
-It should not be used in those with an already slow heart rate and most of those with heart failure.
-Quickly stopping the medication in those with coronary artery disease may worsen symptoms.
 It may worsen the symptoms of asthma.
-Caution is recommended in those with liver or kidney problems.
-Propranolol may cause harmful effects for the baby if taken during pregnancy.
-Its use during breastfeeding is probably safe, but the baby should be monitored for side effects.
+Propranolol may cause harmful effects for the baby if taken during pregnancy; however, its use during breastfeeding is generally considered to be safe.
 It is a non-selective beta blocker which works by blocking β-adrenergic receptors.